SimonChabrier/cookie-consent-bundle/README.md

 ## Customization
 ### Categories
-You can add or remove any category by changing the config and making sure there are translations available for these categories.
+You can add or remove any category by editing `config/packages/ch_cookie_consent.yaml`.
+Every entry in the `categories` array will automatically appear in the consent banner, so new cookie groups can be introduced without modifying any PHP code.
+Make sure translations exist for the keys `ch_cookie_consent.<category>.title` and `ch_cookie_consent.<category>.description`.

 ### Translations
 All texts can be altered via Symfony translations by overwriting the CHCookieConsentBundle translation files.